olamy/jacoco-aggregator-maven-plugin/README.md

 This simple Apache Maven Mojo will help you generate aggregated Jacoco from muti modules projects.

+This will prevent you creating extra Maven module as a workaround proposed here: https://www.baeldung.com/maven-jacoco-multi-module-project

 First this has been proposed as an idea to integrated directly to Jacoco but the PR https://github.com/jacoco/jacoco/pull/1692 doesn't look to have great success....